Omagh: Amenities and tourism

-The Gortin Glens Forest Park, 16 km north of Omagh, is a large forest with a deer enclosure and several waterfalls and lakes.

 Omagh has over 20 playgrounds for children, and several public green spaces.
 The largest of these is the Grange Park near the town centre.
 Several areas alongside the River Strule have also been developed into open areas.
 Omagh Leisure Complex is a public amenity, near Grange Park on 11 ha of landscaped grounds, which has a leisure centre, boating pond, astroturf pitch and cycle paths.